samjerry/SoftwareVerdieping/README.md

 ## Leerdoelen
 - learn how to use splines
-- to move the player
+- learn how to use Bézier curves to move the player
 -

 ## Planning